 Other aspects of the Jesus as Sun God concept which highlight the Pagan insights into the symbolism behind the Christian story are described in ZeitgeistMovie or on this site.

 Fathering the Mass of Christ

-In modern society – and since hunter-gatherer times – the notion that the father goes out to hunt, to work and to bring back the “trophy” to the family or tribe is a predominant theme.
+In recent centuries – and since hunter-gatherer times – the notion that the father goes out to hunt, to work and to bring back the “trophy” to the family or tribe has been a predominant theme.
 This theme is reflected in the choice of character for the contemporary Christmas story – not just the gender, but also the trophies he returns adorned with in the very midst of winter.
 So, we’ve discussed the Son of God, but how about the Father of Christmas?
 How did this other great icon of Christmas time come about and enter the public psyche?

 “Santa is a modern counterpart of a shaman, who consumed mind-altering plants and fungi to commune with the spirit world,” according to anthropologist John Rush.
 Many of the characteristics we associate with Santa are strikingly reminiscent of Siberian shamanic practices.
 Following are 8 ways that the connection with Siberian shaman helps to explain the story of Santa and his reindeer.

 1. Arctic shamans delivered mushrooms on the winter solstice.

 Shamans in the Siberian and Arctic regions traditionally call into community teepee-like homes with a bag full of hallucinogenic mushrooms as presents in late December.